My firmly mounted ski map

 It was six weeks ago where I totally randomly passed the two ski resorts in Ohio's Cuyahoga Valley National Park.
 And now they are calling me, as my eyes go straight to them when I glance at this map.
 They didn't appear terribly imposing, but nestled in a National Park?
 It was the last thing I was expecting to see when driving to the Visitor's Center.
 I almost pulled into one of their parking lots to take pictures.
 It was late November and they were hoping to fire up their snow guns that week.
 Had they a single run open, I surely would have bought a lift ticket, rented skis, and done a run or two in my jeans.
 The idea of skiing in a National Park and skiing in Ohio just really appealed to me for some reason.
 One of these years!

 For now, though, my anticipation is about skiing on the door step of another National Park, at Jackson Hole Wyoming!
-And, yes, courtesy of my Mountain Collective pass, I will get in two days at Alta in Utah.
-It should be a fun trip, and will bring me up to 11 states skied.
-Sure, 12 states would have been nice, but double digits works nicely too.
+And, yes, courtesy of my Mountain Collective pass, I will also get in two days at Alta in Utah.
+It should be a fun trip, and will bring me up to 12 states skied.

 My one other ski goal this year is to firmly anchor the northeast section of the map, by hitting the last two ski areas in Vermont that I'm missing.
 If I don't get to do that this year, I will next year.